-The centralised tax team determines the Group tax strategy and approach to planning and identifies and manages the global tax risks of the Group.
+The Senior Group Tax Manager, Group Financial Controller and the CFO determine the Group tax strategy and approach to planning and identifies and manages the global tax risks of the Group.
 This is done by:

 - regular communication with finance staff within the UK and Irish business to keep informed of any significant business changes; - regular communication with Group treasury and legal departments about intra-group financing and shareholdings; - involvement in all business acquisitions and disposals, including review of financial and tax due diligence reports into acquisition targets; - monitoring proposed and enacted changes in tax legislation across all relevant locations to identify the potential impact for the Group; and - liaising with tax authorities.